 Bryn Athyn College promotes access to a wide range of information and computer services for academic, instructional, administrative, and research purposes.
 This includes providing each student with a campus computer network account.
-Help desk support is available at the Information Technology Department (located on the ground floor of Pitcairn Hall) Monday through Friday 8:30 am - 4:30 pm.
-After hours tech support is available Monday through Thursday 7:00 pm - 10:30 pm and Sundays 3:00 pm - 9:00 pm.
-Students may go to the Information Technology Department, call (267-502-2680), or email (helpdesk@brynathyn.edu) for assistance.
+Help desk support is generally available at the Information Technology Department (located on the ground floor of Pitcairn Hall) Monday through Friday 8:00 am - 5:00 pm.
+After hours tech support is available Sunday through Thursday 7:00 pm - 10:00 pm.
+Hours are subject to change.
+Check our support site for the most up to date hours - see link below.
+Students may go to the Information Technology Department, call (267-502-2680), email (helpdesk@brynathyn.edu), or visit our support site http://HelpMeWithIT.brynathyn.edu for assistance (login required - use your campus account or any free Microsoft account).

 All students are required to have a laptop for academic purposes.
+Laptop requirements can be found on the college website's IT page or in the FAQ documents on our support site.
 Public computers are also available in the Swedenborg Library and Pendleton Hall student lounge.
-Public printers are also available for student use.
+Public printers are available for student use at the library and Pendleton Hall.